 Billing can get easier and more accurate as well.
 Geofencing simplifies equipment tracking to quickly determine what equipment is being used at which site, and for how long, to make billing smoother.

-Motive’s construction telematics solution helps you ensure job site safety and federal compliance as well.
+Motive’s solution for construction equipment telematics helps you ensure job site safety and federal compliance as well.
 Motive’s fleet management software also collects driving behavior data and can rank drivers based on a safety score.
 Fleet managers can use this information to identify drivers who need coaching and improve the overall level of safety across the fleet.

 Discover how construction telematics can benefit your fleet and business.
 Request a free demo of Motive’s telematics solution today.